r0bis/CNS-ICHOMplus/visualization/README.md

 *	Scoring presented as total score
   *	Add together the scores from all items (ranging 1 - 5, where 1 = "almost never", and 5 = "almost always")
-  *	Higher scores indicate more difficulties with emotion regulation
+  *	Higher scores indicate more difficulties with emotion regulation (forward scoring)
+    *	The latter is different from DERS-18 that had also two reverse scored items

 #### Sub-scales